Rodney Smith Jr. is on a mission to change the world, one lawn at a time.

 Smith wrote a post on Facebook letting people in his community know that he wanted to offer free lawn care services for those in need who lacked the time, ability or resources to maintain their own yards.
 He set a personal goal to mow 40 yards.
 Within two months, he had mowed over 100.

 The challenge has a reward system similar to the belts used in the martial arts.
 Kids are rewarded with a new colored T-shirt for every 10 lawns they cut until they reach their goal of 50 lawns.
 Once they hit that milestone, they get a black T-shirt, a visit from Smith, and a brand new lawnmower to continue their work.
-Smith and his co-founder, Terrence Stroy, keep Raising Men Lawn Care going via donations from private sponsors and through dollars raised on their GoFundMe account.
+Smith and his co-founder, Terrence Stroy, keep Raising Men Lawn Care going via donations from private sponsors and through their website.
+Monetary donations go towards lawn equipment, gas, drinks and snacks for the kids, etc.